Parallel-in-Time/pySDC/pySDC/playgrounds/dedalus/README.md

-# Playground to use Dedalus V3 within pySDC
+# Playground to use Dedalus with pySDC

 :scroll: Interface for [Dedalus code](https://dedalus-project.readthedocs.io/en/latest/) so it can be used within the pySDC framework.